 Infection: You will be given antibiotics just before and after the operation and the procedure will also be performed in sterile conditions (theatre) with sterile equipment.
-Despite this there are still infections (1 to 2%).
+Despite this infections still occur (1 to 2%).
 The wound site may become red, hot and painful.
 There may also be a discharge of fluid or pus.
-This is usually treated with antibiotics, but an operation to washout the joint may be necessary.
+This is usually treated with antibiotics, and an operation to washout the joint may be necessary.
 In rare cases, the prostheses may be removed and replaced at a later date.
 The infection can sometimes lead to sepsis (blood infection) and strong antibiotics are required.